Chicago-Area Albums of the Mid 60s to Early 1970s

 into the Six.
 Wright's production has taken a turn for the better as

-restrained ones, and focuses the mix on Herman, Jobes and Kummel (all
+and Wright focuses the mix on Herman, Jobes and Kummel (all

-of whom had played in other bands).
-Graffia, who quit around this
+of whom had played in other bands, I note).
+Graffia, who quit around

-time, and McBride are both adequate singers who write, while "lead
+time, and McBride are still adequate singers who write, while "lead

 and Give Your Love to Me").
-Don't get me started on Ronnie Rice,
+Also, yes, Ronnie Rice,

-whose syrupy sounds graced the Colony's hit ballads, and who is
+whose syrupy sounds graced the Colony's hit ballads, is still downright

 Could Never Lie to You" are the annoying ballad singles).